robinlhk/ocp7-scoring-model-cloud/README.md

 # ocp7_scoring_model_cloud

+## Presentation

+This is an OpenClassrooms Data Science project: "deploy a credit scoring in the cloud".
+The purpose of the project is to create a credit scoring machine learning model, to monitor it using MLOps techniques, then to create a dashboard to visualize the results.

 ## Overview

 This is your new Kedro project with Kedro-Viz and PySpark setup, which was generated using `kedro 0.19.3`.